Resources for doing your own research

 - the wartime scrapbooks of Francis Edwards, a Northwood bookseller

 - the war tribunal books of Hayes and Harlington and Yiewsley Urban District Councils, recording applications for exemption from military service

 Free access to service and medal records on AncestryLibrary.com is available in all Hillingdon Libraries (when they fully re-open).

 - Ancestry Library Edition (Global edition) - includes birth, marriage and death indexes from 1837, census returns from 1841 to 1911 and a large collection of parish registers dating back as early as 1538.
 Other useful records include directories, passenger lists, criminal registers and First World War service records.

 - The Telegraph Historical Archive - search digitised newspapers from 1855 to 2000 and find out whether any of your ancestors ever made the headlines!

-Please note: These websites are available to use free of charge in all Hillingdon libraries (when they fully re-open).
+Please note: These websites are available to use free of charge in all Hillingdon libraries.